7 Ways to Be More Ethical Than Your Competition

 Have Clear Documents

 Re-evaluate all print materials including small business advertising, brochures, and other business documents making sure they are clear, precise and professional.
-Most important, make sure they do not misrepresent or misinterpret.
+Most importantly, make sure they do not misrepresent or misinterpret.

 Become Involved in Your Community